CALL US FOR A CONSULTATION AT (310) 286 2800

 These OTC Medications Are Fine with Doctor’s Approval

-• Cough Suppressants: Robitussin DM and Vicks Formula 44 are safe options for cough relief.
+• Cough Suppressants: Robitussin DM and Vicks Formula 44 are commonly approved options.

-• Hemorrhoids: Tucks, Anusol HC and good old witch hazel provide temporary relief from hemorrhoid flare-ups.
+• Hemorrhoids: Tucks, Anusol HC, and witch hazel may provide temporary relief.

 What About Supplements?